 Pets Make All The Difference

 Pets are one of the most effective ways to beat any boss.
 To start off with, a common question asked in the in-game chat is if you can ride any of the pets.
-No, you can’t ride any pets; however, that doesn’t mean they aren’t useful.
+You can ride the bigger pets.
+All that you have to do is purchase the pet season pass for $5.

 To get more pets, go to the cooking area and cook some food, then use that food to catch pets instead of eating it.
 Go back to the catch area after awhile and you’ll see some animals gathered there.
 Capture, and you’ll get at least one new pet; in all likelihood, you’ll get more than one pet in one shot.